-By signing the Publishing Agreement the songwriter agrees that the copyright in all of his or her compositions will belong to the publisher either for the life of copyright or, as in this case, the Rights Period (here the Term plus 10 years – Clause 1.11)
+By signing the Publishing Agreement the songwriter agrees that the copyright in all of their compositions will belong to the publisher either for the life of copyright or, as in this case, the Rights Period (here the Term plus 10 years – Clause 1.11)

 As owners of the copyright, the publisher will be entitled to exploit the compositions subject to any restrictions in the Publishing Agreement.
 By this clause those rights are assigned to the publisher; the clause also details the restrictions placed upon their exploitation of the copyrights.

 Whilst many songwriters want (or need) the services and money offered by publishers many do not want to relinquish all control over their works.
 Conversely if the publisher is paying the songwriter an advance (and in some cases even if they aren’t) they want the freedom to be able to exploit the rights and make money out of them without too many restrictions.
 The restrictions and controls given to the songwriter in this Agreement are ones that someone signing to a major publisher might reasonably expect to get with a little negotiation.
 Essentially the more successful the songwriter the more “artistic” controls they are likely to be able to get from the publisher.
 It is also worth noting that if the songwriter feels strongly about certain things, the use of their compositions to advertise armaments, meat, tobacco or their use in pornographic or “X” rated films, this should be made plain to the publisher who will usually be co-operative, provided that the restrictions are not too many or too limiting.

 Often in the assignment of rights will be wording which entitles the publisher to the rights in compositions which were written before the Term and which have not been previously assigned to another publisher.
 In addition they will also try to catch any rights which revert to the writer from old publishing agreements so if you have a big and valuable back catalogue which you expect to revert during the Term you need to be aware of this.